orbforge/orb-docs/docs/install-orb/macos.md

 If the app downloads but won't open:

 1. Restart your device
-2. Check if iOS needs to be updated
+2. Check if macOS needs to be updated
 3. Delete and reinstall the app

 ## Next Steps